Rookie Evenepoel soars through fog into Vuelta lead

 Evenepoel's teammate Julian Alaphilippe led the peloton both up and down the penultimate climb before unleashing his young charge on the last one.

-A sustained acceleration from Evenepoel on the foggy slopes of Pico Jano, dropped Simon Yates, Richard Carapaz and Primoz Roglic, but, with visibility limited to a few metres on the summit, he could not quite close the gap on Vine, who held on to win by 15sec.
+A sustained acceleration from Evenepoel on the foggy slopes of Pico Jano dropped Simon Yates, Richard Carapaz and defending champion Primoz Roglic, but, with visibility limited to a few metres on the summit, he could not quite close the gap on Vine, who held on to win by 15sec.

 "I'm really happy and proud.
 It's a big dream coming true," said Evenepoel who was tipped for the top three years ago but fell into a ravine in Italy.